 Figure 11.
 Lewis structure representation of the complete first organic layer after AAC reaction with a single molecule attached in the second layer.
 This molecule can perform a termination reaction.
-In the 4×4 supercell, three possible adsorption modes for a second molecule $(N_3$ -L-N3) exist (2a, 2b, 2c).
+In the 4×4 supercell, three possible reaction modes for a second molecule (N_3 -L- N_3) exist (2a, 2b, 2c).
 L is a linker group (see Figure 12).

-Coverage dependent adsorption energy
+Coverage dependent reaction energy

 Based on the idealized interface model of one CCO molecule per two surface dimers as introduced above in Figure 5, the smallest unit cell allowing the study of coverage contains four reactive sites in the first organic layer.
-This cell can accommodate four possible coverages: Θ = 0.25, 0.5, 0.75, 1 ML.
+This cell can accommodate four possible coverages: $\Theta = 0.25, 0.5, 0.75, 1$ ML.
 Representative structures were generated from simulated annealing molecular dynamics simulations as described in the methods section.
 The results are given in Table 5.

-The adsorption energy of the first molecule (0.25 ML, 340 kJ/mol) has been reported in column 3 of Table 2.
-For a coverage of 0.5 ML, the average adsorption energy per molecule falls off considerably (-313 to -319 kJ/mol) before rising again for values of 0.75 and 1 ML.
-When increasing the coverage from 0.25 to 0.5 ML three adsorption modes are possible (2a-2c, Figure 11).
-A molecule adsorbing at the neighboring position across the Si-dimer trench (2a) has an adsorption energy of -286 kJ/mol.

-Within a dimer-row (2b) adsorption is slightly more favorable at -295 kJ/mol.
+The reaction energy of the first molecule (0.25 ML, 340 kJ/mol) has been reported in column "rank 2" of Table 2.
+For a coverage of 0.5 ML, the average reaction energy per molecule falls off considerably (-313 to -319 kJ/mol) before rising again for values of 0.75 and 1 ML.
+When increasing the coverage from 0.25 to 0.5 ML three modes are possible (2a-2c, Figure 11).
+A molecule reacting at the neighboring position across the Si-dimer trench (2a) has a reaction energy of -286 kJ/mol.
+Within a dimer-row (2b) the reaction is slightly more favorable at -295 kJ/mol.